The Longevity Expert: Is There A Link Between Milk & Cancer? + Ozempic Can Really Mess You Up!

 TL;DR

-• Functional medicine focuses on identifying and addressing root causes of disease rather than just treating symptoms
+• Functional medicine addresses root causes of disease rather than just treating symptoms by examining how the body's systems work together

-• GLP-1 drugs like Ozempic can have significant side effects and don't address underlying metabolic dysfunction
+• GLP-1 drugs like Ozempic can cause significant side effects and should not be viewed as magic solutions without addressing underlying metabolic dysfunction

-• Biological age can be reversed through diet optimization, stress reduction, sleep improvement, and addressing epigenetic factors
+• Biological age can be reversed through lifestyle interventions including stress reduction, quality sleep, exercise, and addressing generational trauma patterns

 Key Moments